bobbyrathoree/boggins/README.md

 Clone our project using: `git clone https://github.com/bobbyrathoree/boggins.git`

-Create an environment using conda/venv, activate it and run: `pip install -r requirements.txt`
+Create an environment using conda or venv, activate it and run: `pip install -r requirements.txt`

 ### Train
 1. Create data directory: `mkdir data`